Assault in Missouri

 - Deadly Weapon – any firearm (loaded or unloaded), any other item that shoots a projectile that could cause death or serious physical injury, a switchblade knife, a dagger, a billy club, a blackjack, or metal knuckles

-- Physical Injury – a slight impairment of any function of the body or temporary loss of use of any part of the body
+- Physical Injury – a slight impairment of any function of the body or the temporary loss of use of any part of the body

 - Recklessly – Consciously disregarding a substantial risk where a reasonable person would use caution